EndPointCorp/end-point-blog/2019/04/23/facial-recognition-with-amazon-deeplens-counting-people.html.md

 3. Counting the number of people using an LG at a given time

 The first idea would depend on parsing facial expressions.
 Perhaps a certain moment in a user experience causes people to look confused, or particularly delighted---valuable insights.
 The second idea would generate data that could help us assess the platform's impact, using a metric crucial to any potential clients whose goals involve engaging audiences.
 The third idea would create a simpler metric: the average number of people engaging with the system over a period of time.
 Nevertheless, this idea has a key advantage over the second: it doesn't require distinguishing between people, which makes it a much more tractable project.
 This post focuses on the third idea.

+To set up the camera, the user has to plug it into a power outlet and connect it to WiFi.
+The camera will still work even with a slow network connection, though when the connection is slower the delay between the camera seeing something and reporting it is longer.
+However, this delay was hardly noticable on my home network which has slow-to-moderate speeds of about 17 Mbps down and 33 Mbps up.

 ### Computer Vision and the Amazon DeepLens